 However, the question that may be on your mind right now is, “What exactly does a cybersecurity engineer do?”

 The IT industry moves at a fast pace.
 Therefore, the cyber security engineer needs to be dynamic, flexible, and versatile to keep up.
 Cybersecurity experts accumulated different expertise from specific learning practices.
 Companies may require these professionals to learn about particular niches like:

 - IT research

-Cyber security engineers tend to have many similar skills to other IT professionals.
+Cybersecurity engineers tend to have many similar skills to other IT professionals.
 However, these specialists have a deeper understanding of the security needed for different IT systems.
-People considering to become a cyber security engineer should get a degree first like the course offered by Norwich University.
+People considering becoming a cyber security engineer should get a degree first like the course offered by Norwich University.